 |Total in Course||3 |

-In other words, to receive a B in this course, you should complete all three projects, at least fourteen blog posts, and at least four one-on-one conferences and/or peer reviews.
+In other words, to receive a B in this course, you should complete all three projects, at least seven blog posts, at least 24 comments, and at least three one-on-one conferences and/or peer reviews.

 You won’t receive any letter or number grades for this course beyond the 6-week grades and the end of the term.
 No assignments will be graded in a “traditional” way.
 Instead will use a simple course spreadsheet (see below) to keep track of which assignments have been completed and turned in.

 There will also be a few self-evaluations that will help you know how you’re doing and help me understand what’s going well for you and what’s not.

 Plus and Minus grades will be assigned if your work is in between categories.
 So, if you’ve missed the requirements for an A, but you’ve exceeded the requirements for a B, you’ll have earned a B+ or an A- for a course, depending on how much work you’ve completed.
 (PSU does not grant A+ grades for courses.)

 You will submit work to the course spreadsheet when you think it is ready (and you’ve met all of the assignment requirements).
 I will review it and “green-light” it if I think it is also complete.
 If I do not green-light your work, I’ll let you know what I think you need to fix/address/keep working on.
 You can keep working on an assignment until you get a green-light (up until the end of the semester), but assignments without a green-light do not count towards your final course grade.